StellarSand/privacy-settings/Privacy Settings/Google-Chrome.md

 #### Third-party cookies
 - Block third-party cookies
+  - Allow related sites to see your activity in the group: Off
 - Send a "Do Not Track" request with your browsing traffic: On
 - Preload pages > No preloading